kiranaradhya-git/aws-minicapstone-week2-Kubernetes/MSVx Upgrade/Upgrade.md

 ## Upgrading Stackstorm 2.2 to 2.6.1

-- No need to keep logs and mango up
+- No need to keep logs, and mango refresh is not required

 ###